 Click To Get A Valuation Of Your Clyfford Still Painting.
 You’ll get a confidential fair market valuation of your painting and its marketability.
 We pay cash for paintings by Clyfford Still and take consignments to the gallery.

 Clyfford Still Painting (1957)

-Clyfford E. Still (1904 – 1980) was an American artist who also lived part of his life in Canada.
-Clyfford Still is generally described as an Abstract Expressionist artist.
+Clyfford Still was an American artist who also lived part of his life in Canada.
+He is generally described as an Abstract Expressionist artist.

 His education was undertaken at Spokane University.
 Clyfford Still taught in the Washington State University system, becoming an instructor at the Pullman campus in 1933.

 He is known for both landscape and figurist paintings, often in large formats.
 During the Second World War, Clyfford Still moved to California to work in the shipyards and meanwhile established an art studio in Berkeley.
 He became closely associated with the Bay Area Art scene and was credited with being one of the painters who gave rise to the popularity of Abstract Expressionism.

 Clyfford E. Still had his first solo exhibition in California at the California Palace Legion of Honor.
 For many of his peers, it was the first time they’d seen his work.